-Myat, a refugee from Karen, continues to embrace his culture while growing and evolving as an American through the power of art and education.
+Myat, a Karen refugee, continues to embrace his culture while growing and evolving as an American through the power of art and education.

 Music fills the air, colorful cultural clothes delight the stage, families attentively watch for their children from the crowd, and the enticing aroma of traditional cuisine floats through the auditorium.
 The IOWA Don Dance brings Karen (pronounced Kuh-REN) youth together from across the Midwest to celebrate the Karen New Year.
 On the stage, Myat* proudly stands – with a big smile – ready to perform.